Updated: May 1

 Many years ago, most of the box stores and retail floor covering stores, carried very inexpensive, cash and carry laminate flooring.
 This became a very popular do-it-yourself home project.
 The products cost $0.99 - $1.50 a square foot.
 Stores could not keep these products in stock.
 They were selling like crazy!

-The industry found these products to cause all kinds of problems.
+The industry discovered these products created all sorts of claims problems.
 Six months to a year after installation, many of these products were blowing off the floor.
 There were just all kinds of warranty issues.

 Fast forward many years later, now we have a marketplace product called "LVT."
 Luxury Vinyl Tile has hit the market in a big way.
 Companies make both vinyl tile (that looks like ceramic), as well as "LVP," or luxury vinyl plank.